 Imaginators have difficulty in a traditional management position and are best suited to high-level project team leadership.
-They are more leaders, than managers.
-They like to make a mess and have someone else clean it up.
+They are more leaders, than managers. types of creative like to make a mess and have someone else clean it up.
 They would thrive in an academic setting with bright colleagues and little administrative responsibility.

 Imaginators need loving friends around them.
 They have strong social needs and enjoy being the “life of the party.”
-They are the first ones up on the stage at the karaoke bar as they are born entertainers.
+This type of creative are the first ones up on the stage at the karaoke bar as they are born entertainers.

 How to spot if you are an imaginator

 You are a rare person who is equally comfortable working alone or participating in teamwork projects.

 Your role on a team is twofold: you are the catalyst who encourages others to participate, and you are the idea person who loves to brainstorm.
 If a team is lucky enough to include you, they will both enjoy the experience and develop creative solutions to their problems.